Amichain/doc/README.md

 # Amichain docs

+This is the AMIChain official documentation repository.

-A simple Docusaurus website containing all essential infos about Amichain projects and also some details of future projects and projects ideas.
+It contains all essential info about AMIChain ecosystem and some details about our future projects.